sourcegraph/sourcegraph-public-snapshot/doc/integration/browser_extension/how-tos/troubleshooting.md

 3. Under Inspect Views select background page, this will open a dev console to the extension background page
 4. In the developer console select the network tab

+> _**Note: In the upper right hand corner of the Extensions page you'll need to switch on the Developer Mode toggle in order to view the background page.**_

 In Safari:

 1. Ensure you have access to the develop tab by selecting Safari > Preferences > Advanced, at the bottom of the preference UI check the box labelled `Show Develop menu in menu bar`